 • Nazarbayev University (NU) - Kazakhstan, Astana

-• Center for the Bologna process and academic mobility of the Ministry of education and science of the Republic of Kazakhstan (BPAMC) - Kazakhstan, Astana
+• Center for the Bologna process and academic mobility of the Ministry of Science and Higher Education of the Republic of Kazakhstan (BPAMC) - Kazakhstan, Astana

 • Satbayev University-Kazakhstan, Almaty